Mother of fallen Capitol Police officer meets with GOP senators ahead of commission vote - KION546

 Mother of fallen Capitol Police officer meets with GOP senators ahead of commission vote

-The mother of fallen US Capitol Police Officer Brian Sicknick, who had asked to meet with GOP senators, is meeting with several of them on Thursday ahead of an expected vote on the January 6 commission that so far is short of the 10 Republican votes needed to pass.
+The mother of fallen US Capitol Police Officer Brian Sicknick, who had asked to meet with GOP senators, met with several of them on Thursday ahead of an expected vote on the January 6 commission that so far is short of the 10 Republican votes needed to pass.

 Gladys Sicknick told reporters Thursday that she is hopeful her meetings will change their minds on whether to vote for a January 6 commission.